Kahn/freetel/mini-asterisk-gui/README.txt

 Asterisk GUIs] out there already.
 So why do we need another one?

 Well I needed an Asterisk GUI that was very easy to use for the link:ip04.html[IP0X] family.
 Something that would lower the technical skill required to install and maintain an Asterisk Phone system.
 Something my wife and kids could use.

+The IP0X can't run a LAMP stack very well so the GUI had to be light weight.

 I was also interested in exploring the ease-of-use meme, as we have been discussing it a lot on the http://villagetelco.org[Village Telco]